 This is the lowest of the degrees of DV.
-It is illegal to cause physical harm or injury to another “household member” as defined under the law, or to offer or attempt to cause physical harm or injury to a household member with apparent present ability to reasonably create imminent fear a misdemeanor and will receive of fine of between $1,000 and $2,000, jailed up to 90 days or both.
+It is illegal to cause physical harm or injury to another “household member” as defined under the law or to offer or attempt to cause physical harm or injury to a household member with an apparent present ability to reasonably create imminent fear a misdemeanor and will receive of a fine of between $1,000 and $2,000, jailed up to 90 days or both.
 This offense is prosecuted in Magistrate or Municipal Court (also called Summary Court).

 What is Domestic Violence in the 2nd Degree in South Carolina?